ISENBECK66/X-NetMed/README.md

-# X-NetMed
+# X-NetMed, or:
+## *A Neural Network approach to pneumonia identification in X-rays images*

 ![Screenshot](human-skull-x-ray-image.webp)

-A Neural Network approach to pneumonia identification in X-rays images

 ---

-## Scenario and problem description :
-## The importance of a precox diagnosis in pneumonia disease.
+### The importance of a precox diagnosis in pneumonia disease

+/n
+/n

 Pneumonia is inflammation and fluid in your lungs caused by a bacterial, viral or fungal infection.
 It makes it difficult to breathe and can cause a fever and cough with yellow, green or bloody mucus.
 The flu, COVID-19 and pneumococcal disease are common causes of pneumonia.
 Treatment depends on the cause and severity of pneumonia.